harvardinformatics/bioinformatics-coffee-hour/samtools/introduction.md

 This outputs a three column list, where the 1st column is the contig name, the 2nd is the position, and the 3rd is the depth over that base.
 This list is convenient for importing to programs like R, where you can plot e.g. a histogram showing the distribution of per-base depth, or distribution of depth over a contig.

 ### Stats/flagstats
+Another useful function built into SAMtools is `samtools stats`, which gives some quick summary statistics about your mapping reads.
+The amount of information it generates is somewhat overkill in most cases, so we will just look at the summary:

+`samtools stats ERR1013163.sorted.subset.bam | grep ^SN | cut -f 2-`
 ## Other tricks

 ### Adding headers back

 ### BAM to FASTQ/A
+If you want to extract the sequence info from the reads you can use `samtools fastq` or `samtools fasta`:

+`samtools fastq file.bam | head`

+You can also output the pairs to different files.

 ### Merge BAM files
+You can combine multiple sorted BAM/SAM files, which can be useful if you have done multiple rounds of mapping:

+`samtools merge file.bam file2.bam ...`

+Unless otherwise specified, the headers will also be merged.